Outcomes, Reflections, and Next Steps: 1st East African Conference on Recognition of Prior Learning (RPL)

 The conference concluded with a joint call for action which comprises 5 key areas:

-Looking ahead, the results of this conference mark a significant step towards recognizing prior learning, promoting lifelong learning, and supporting skills development in East Africa.
+Looking ahead, the results of this conference mark a significant step towards RPL, promoting lifelong learning, and supporting skills development in East Africa.
 The presented roadmaps for Tanzania and Uganda provide a clear pathway to operationalize RPL systems, with key milestones and priorities outlined for the coming months.

 The success of the 1st East African Conference on RPL has set the foundation for future dialogue, implementation, and regional collaboration.
 Together, we can ensure that every learner’s knowledge, skills, and experiences are recognized and valued.